MASCOT-NTNU/.github/profile/README.md

 [CALMSEA](https://github.com/MASCOT-NTNU/CALMSEA): Locating high densities of zooplankton or Chlorophyll A

-The code is implemented on LAUVs from [OceanScan](https://www.oceanscan-mst.com/) and tested in field tests in Portugal and Norway.
+The code is implemented on LAUVs from [OceanScan](https://www.oceanscan-mst.com/) and used in several field tests in Portugal and Norway.